pospi/niri-config/README.md

 A somatically & haptically informed window manager configuration to support an autonomic 2D spatial OS interface.

+<p style="text-align: center"><strong>&mdash; or &mdash;</strong></p>

+"Turns your computer into a thinking box that you can drive like a Nintendo and that runs on the lowest common denominator hardware available."

 *(Imagine it like you're spreading out thoughts on the floor.)*

 ## Features & integrations